nealrobbins/liferay-docs/discover/portal/articles/100-web-experience-management/04-creating-web-content/01-publishing-basic-web-content/04-other-content-options.markdown

 site's language values will be used from the old default language.
 Therefore, you should change the default language of your site *only* when you have translated values for all localizable entities.
-Otherwise, you may not be in control of what language is displayed in your Liferay instance.
+Otherwise, you may not be in control of what language is displayed.

 $$$